proxmox/ceph/ceph/src/zstd/programs/zstd.1.md

     This is the default behavior.
 * `-r`:
     operate recursively on directories
+* `--filelist=FILE`
+    read a list of files to process as content from `FILE`.
+    Format is compatible with `ls` output, with one file per line.
+* `--output-dir-flat[=dir]`:
+    resulting files are stored into target `dir` directory, instead of same directory as origin file.
+    Be aware that this command can introduce name collision issues, if multiple files, from different directories, end up having the same name.
+    Collision resolution ensures first file with a given name will be present in `dir`, while in combination with `-f`, the last file will be present instead.
 * `--format=FORMAT`:
     compress and decompress in other formats.
 If compiled with support, zstd can compress to or decompress from other compression algorithm